-- (1) successful completion of approved secondary school courses; - (2) successful completion of concurrent enrollment classes consistent with Utah Code 53A17a-120 and Utah State Board Rule R277-713; - (3) demonstrated competency, as determined by district or school assessment and standards; - (4) demonstrated competency as determined by review of student work or projects consistent with in school procedures and criteria; - (5) successful completion of correspondence or electronic coursework offered by accredited educational institutions: - (6) successful completion of coursework from supplemental education service providers accredited by the Advanced Ed. or approved by the State Board of Education.
-Secondary schools shall accept credit from secondary schools, supplemental education service providers, and distance learning schools accredited by the Northwest Association of Accredited Schools or approved by the State Board of Education without alteration.
+- (1) successful completion of approved secondary school courses; - (2) successful completion of concurrent enrollment classes consistent with Utah Code 53A17a-120 and Utah State Board Rule R277-713; - (3) demonstrated competency, as determined by district or school assessment and standards; - (4) demonstrated competency as determined by review of student work or projects consistent with in school procedures and criteria; - (5) successful completion of correspondence or electronic coursework offered by accredited educational institutions: - (6) successful completion of coursework from supplemental education service providers accredited by the Advanced Ed. or approved by the State Board of Education. \Secondary schools shall accept credit from secondary schools, supplemental education service providers, and distance learning schools accredited by the Northwest Association of Accredited Schools or approved by the State Board of Education without alteration.
 (See Utah State Board of Education Rule R277-705 for definitions).
 Credits accepted shall be recognized as original credit earned for specific courses, including Core courses.
 Secondary schools may accept credits from non-accredited supplemental education service providers and other credit sources with written approval from the student's principal or designee prior to program enrollment.
 Credits earned from non-accredited supplemental education providers or other credit sources: - (1) shall be aligned with the State Core Curriculum; - (2) shall have course content that matches the Core course requirements; and - (3) shall have end of course tests that meet or exceed school district assessments.

-Subjects required of every student Grades 9-12

-SUBJECT # of Credits Required Beginning with Class of 2020

-Language Arts 4 From Approved Courses

-Math 3 From Approved Courses

-Science 3 From Approved Courses

-Social Studies 3 From Approved Courses

-Physical Education/Health 2 From Approved Courses

-Fine Arts 1.5 From Approved Courses

-Career & Technical Education 1 From Approved Courses

-Computer Technology .5 From Approved Courses

-SUBTOTAL 18

-Electives 12 From Available Courses

-Required Units TOTAL 30
+Subjects required of every student Grades 9-12 Class of 2020 - Present SUBJECT Credits Required Language Arts 4 From Approved Courses 3 From Approved Courses Math Science 3 From Approved Courses Social Studies 3 From Approved Courses Physical Education/Health From Approved Courses 2 1.5 From Approved Courses Fine Arts Career & Technical From Approved Courses 1 Education Computer Technology From Approved Courses